KTGG

 KTGG (1540 AM) is a radio station broadcasting from Okemos, Michigan, with a Christian radio format of talk and classical music.
-It is owned by West Central Michigan Media Ministries and airs programming from Strong Tower Radio, a network heard on about a dozen radio stations around Michigan and one in Illinois.
+It is owned by West Central Michigan Media Ministries and airs programming from Strong Tower Radio, a network heard on 23 radio stations around Michigan and two in central Illinois.

 Because AM 1540 is a clear channel frequency reserved for Class A stations KXEL in Waterloo, Iowa, and ZNS-1 in Nassau, Bahamas, KTGG is a daytimer station.
 To avoid interference, it must sign off at night.
 By day it broadcasts at 450 watts and during critical hours (just before sunrise and just after sunset) it is powered at 219 watts.

 Until August 2014, KTGG was simulcast on AM 1510 WJKN in Jackson, Michigan.
 WJKN has since been sold to Jackson-Lansing Catholic Radio.

 Unusual call sign

 Call signs beginning with K are generally issued only to broadcasting stations west of the Mississippi River, so it was unusual that the call letters KTGG were issued for this new station in 1980.
 Some believe this occurred when someone at the Federal Communications Commission (FCC) mistook "MI" (the postal abbreviation for Michigan) on the station's application as the abbreviation for the western states of Missouri or Minnesota.
 KTGG thus became the first new station east of the Mississippi with a "K" call sign in decades.
 The river was first used as the divider between K and W call signs beginning in January 1923.
 The original boundary, dating to 1912, had been even farther west, and there had been a few earlier exceptions, including Pittsburgh's KDKA in 1920, and KYW in Philadelphia (originally in Chicago in 1921), which have retained their heritage non-conforming call letters.

 However, KTGG wasn't the last broadcaster with this distinction.
 A new station in Napeague, New York, was originally dubbed KCBE in 2008 by the FCC, before changing to WEGB in 2009.
 Since then, several non-commercial religious radio stations east of the Mississippi have gone on the air with K call letters.
 In most cases it was because their construction permit and call letters were issued for a location west of the Mississippi but the owner relocated the station to east of the Mississippi before it was built.
 Most of them are owned by the Educational Media Foundation, the Hispanic Family Christian Network or Holy Family Radio.